 The wide variety of what can go wrong, what the ultimate financial and legal damages could be, are too numerous to quantify.
 Expenses may not be directly recovered, but assets will be protected.

 If you don’t have a regular local pool / spa service, don’t know who originally built the pool / hot tub or can’t find any manufacturer’s information on the equipment, then it’s time to find one, preferably all, of the above.

-There are good news, however.
-In addition to internet resources specific to fresh water, salt water, infinity, above-ground or manufactured alternatives, many local sources will have comprehensive brochures or manuals.
+There is good news, however.
+In addition to internet resources specific to fresh water, salt water, infinity, above ground or manufactured alternatives, many local sources will have comprehensive brochures or manuals.
 For the most part, maintenance or preparation is not a challenge in knowing “how”, but “what” to do.